annieg11/PoliticallyCorrect/README.md

 ## Built With

 * Sublime Text - Text editor of choice
-* Bootstrap - Wireframes of choice
+* Bootstrap - Wireframes of choice, Modals used to simplify design
 * Node - Makes removal and addition of new objects simpler
-* Express Servers - Modals used to simplify design
+* Express Servers -
-* Sequelize
+* Sequelize -

 ## Walk throughs of code